eunbeek/findBrokenGlass/README.md

   UrlCheck -a <fileName>
   ```

-  This '-s' flag change 'http' to 'https' in URLs.
+  This '-s' flag change 'http' to 'https' in URLs and you can check whether url work with https or not.
   ```bash
   UrlCheck -s <fileName>
   ```